Kumara makes immediate impact

 Blade Baxter chimed in with 2/17 from his 10, while Jordan Mackenzie (2/16 off seven) also proved difficult to get away.

-The Bloods then galivanted to victory, with openers Mitch Forsyth (28 not out) and Ryan Quirk (46 not out) completing a 10-wicket victory.
+The Bloods then gallivanted to victory, with openers Mitch Forsyth (28 not out) and Quirk (46 not out) completing a 10-wicket victory.

+“Mine and Mitch’s mindset was to just kill the game early,” Quirk explained.

+“If a team is defending 80 and you’re 0/30, I think naturally things drop; if a team gets one or two early wickets, then be 1/10, 2/10, they get up and about very quickly.

 Buckley Ridges, meanwhile, too made light work of its opponent North Dandenong.